bucketli/alexander/README.md

     | db4 | 3000|
     +-----+-----+

-when the sequence server try to get the sequence or range, it may be get from the db2,the value will change to 6000, this guarantee the server get the 1000-1999 without get twice.
+when the sequence server try to get the sequence or range, it may be get from the db2,the value will change to 6000, this guarantee the server get the 1000-1999 without get twice.just like `form2`.

     +-----+-----+
     | db  |value|